8 Best Impact Drivers of 2026

 Cons

-DEWALT ATOMIC DCF850P1 Compact Brushless Impact Driver Kit — Best Starter Kit
+DEWALT DCF787D1 20V MAX Brushless Impact Driver Kit — Best Starter Kit

-The DCF850P1 is the only complete kit in this roundup — battery, charger, and impact driver in one box ready to drive screws the moment you open it.
+The DCF787D1 is the only complete kit in this roundup — driver, 2Ah battery, charger, and belt hook in one box, ready to drive screws the moment you open it.
 For a buyer who does not already own DEWALT 20V MAX batteries and wants to start a cordless tool collection with an impact driver, this is the right entry point.
-The five speed modes and 1,825 in-lbs of torque match the flagship DCF845B at the chuck, and the included battery and charger remove the friction of having to buy them separately.
+It is also the highest-rated tool on this page, holding 4.8 stars across more than 1,700 verified buyers, which is the kind of consensus you rarely see on an entry-level kit.

-The 2Ah battery is the kit’s compromise.
-For light to medium tasks, 2Ah runs long enough to complete most homeowner projects between charges.
-For sustained heavy use — running a deck of screws, hanging multiple cabinets, or driving framing connectors all afternoon — you will want a 4Ah or 5Ah pack.
-The good news is that any DEWALT 20V MAX battery you buy later (for a drill, saw, or any other 20V tool) drops right into this driver.
-Treat the included 2Ah pack as the starter battery and plan to add a higher-capacity pack as your second purchase.
+The 2Ah battery is the kit’s other compromise.
+It runs long enough to finish most homeowner projects between charges, but for sustained heavy use — a full deck of screws, hanging a run of cabinets — you will want a 4Ah or 5Ah pack.
+Any DEWALT 20V MAX battery you buy later for a drill or saw drops straight into this driver, so treat the included pack as the starter and plan a higher-capacity one as your second purchase.
+This kit is the right answer for the homeowner upgrading from corded tools, the new contractor building a first cordless platform, or anyone buying an impact driver as a gift.
+Existing DEWALT 20V MAX owners should buy the DCF845B bare tool instead and use the batteries they already own.

-DEWALT ATOMIC 20V MAX Compact Brushless Impact Driver Kit DCF850P1 (with 2Ah Battery)
+DEWALT DCF787D1 20V MAX Brushless Impact Driver Kit (with 2Ah Battery and Charger)

 by DEWALT